Ski deals can be found in any one of three or four seasons in which snow is present.

-Another resource is About Canada for Visitors, which offers a list of major ski resort links.
+Another resource is About.com Canada for Visitors, which offers a list of major ski resort links.

 New England/Eastern U.S.

 If you're looking for a U.S. ski destination east of the Mississippi River, don't forget about Michigan.
-Shanty Creek near Kalkaskia in the northern Lower Peninsula offers $78/night packages that include room and lift tickets.
+Shanty Creek near Kalkaskia in the northern Lower Peninsula offers packages starting at $83/night that include room and lift tickets.

 New England offers a variety of top-tier resorts, including Stratton Mountain.
-Among the offers: a long weekend from $169/person, and a "lift and lodging package" from $79/day.
+Among the offers: stay two nights, and ski or ride for three days starting at $174/person - about the cost of a three day lift ticket.
 Joining the Stratton Trailblazers Ski Club offers those older than 50 some additional discounts.

 At Killington, skiers can book season passes that afford unlimited skiing and riding as conditions permit until the end of the season.

 Slovenia might not be the first place that springs to mind when you think skiing and Europe, but some say the sport was invented here.
-Ski holiday discounts for Kranjska Gora include offers as low as £295 ($473 USD) including flights.
+Check out Ski for Free in Kranjska Gora offers that are good through Mar.
+15.

 SkiEurope.com offers a series of packages that allow you six nights starting at $1,550 USD for Andorra, Austria, Bulgaria, France, Germany, Italy or Switzerland.
-Most of the offers here are in the $1,700-$2,000 range for airfare from New York, transfers, hotel and daily breakfast.
+Most of the offers here include airfare from New York, transfers, hotel and daily breakfast.
 Lift tickets are usually extra.